cody-joe-gilbert/SU19Hadoop/Solar/README.md

 ## Folders
 * `dataacquisition` contains the scripts for fetching NREL NSRDB data and output
 * `rawprofileresults` contains the results of running the profiler scripts on the raw (unmodified) NREL solar irradiance data.
+* `dataprocess` contains the tools used to featurize, standardize, and produce the output cosine similarities used for the combination codes.

 ## Data Files
-* `solarRegions.csv` lists the solar regions and year for which data was obtained.
-Provides a translation between the soil regions (SoilLat, SoilLon) and the solar regions (SolarLat, SolarLon).
+* `solarRegionsV2.csv` lists the solar regions and year for which data was obtained.
+Provides a translation between the soil regions (SoilLat, SoilLon) and the solar regions (SolarLat, SolarLon), as well as the soil and solar region keys.
-* `solarScheme.csv` contains the column names to each of the raw solar data columns within `solarData.csv`

 ## HDFS Data
 * Full Solar Data Set: `/user/cjg507/solarData.csv`